 "C'mon Sokka, lets go see those penguins…" I grasped Sokka's hand and gave it a little tug, leading him further away from the spirit of death that hung over the whole tribe.

 "Kat!"
-Sarah, one of my coworkers, yelled, jerking me out of my daydreaming.
+Sarah, one of Lucy's coworkers, yelled, jerking me out of my daydreaming.
 "Table five has been waiting for their water for ten minutes!"

 "Crap," I mumbled and ran to give them their drinks (which had been sitting in front of me for nine of those ten minutes).

 "Really?"
 I asked curiously while trying not to eye his biceps.
-Bobby had short dark hair and equally dark eyes, which can easily cause a girl to swoon, but once he smiles at you, you're done for.
+Bobby had short dark hair and equally dark eyes, which can easily cause a girl to swoon.
+His smile is what snatches you in with no hope for escape.
+Two years of braces certainly did him good.
 He had an easy smile with perfectly straight teeth and one dimple.
-I don't know when it happened, but Bobby got hot.
-I remembered him when we were freshman, he was short and chubby and had a face full of acne, but now he was all height and muscle.
+I remembered him when he was a Junior and I was a freshman, he was short and kind of chubby and had a face full of acne, but now he was all height and muscle.

 "Yeah.
 You in?"
 He asked, snapping me out of my thoughts.

 "That's what I like to hear!"
 His smile widened and dimpled.
 "Were meeting at five, do you need me to pick you up?"
-He asked me, conscious that I didn't have a car and wouldn't want to bother my foster parents for a ride.
+He asked me, conscious that I wouldn't want to bother my foster parents for a ride.

 I nodded.
 "Sure, That'd be great."

-"Ok, we're each bringing something…I'm covering the brinks, and everyone else is bringing things you can barbeque…so you can bring the smores."
+"Ok, we're each bringing something…I'm covering the drinks, and everyone else is bringing things you can barbeque…so you can bring the smores."

 "Okey dokie!"
-I smiled, and shifted Greg's food into my other hand.
-"I'll make sure to write that down, I'm sure I'll-"
+I smiled.
+"I'll make sure to write that down, I'm sure I'll forget-"